 Nogo-A is Critical In Controlling Plasticity

-The Nogo Receptor 1 gene is required to suppress high levels of plasticity in the adolescent brain and create the relatively low levels of plasticity in adulthood.
+The Nogo Receptor 1 gene (also called Reticulon 4) is required to suppress high levels of plasticity in the adolescent brain and create the relatively low levels of plasticity in adulthood.
 In mice without this gene, juvenile levels of brain plasticity persist throughout adulthood.
 When researchers blocked the function of this gene in old mice, they reset the old brain to adolescent levels of plasticity.
 (R)

 Researchers found that adult mice lacking Nogo Receptor recovered from injury as quickly as adolescent mice and mastered new, complex motor tasks more quickly than adults with the receptor.
 (R)